Trade Show Business Model Revenues and Expenses

 - Attendance Fee: This is the price you charge the general public to attend the event.
 There are several things to consider before deciding on your admission fee.
-Things like competition projected attendance, and perceived value should all be measured to make sure you don’t lose attendees by over-charging them.
+Things like competition projected attendance and perceived value should be measured to make sure you don’t lose attendees by overcharging them.

 - Exhibition/Vendor Fees: The fee paid by exhibitors to display or market their products at the trade show.
-Most shows have a tiered-pricing structure based on their booth’s position on the floor.
-The more prominent the position is, the higher the fee to rent that space.
+Most shows have a tiered-pricing structure based on booth position on the floor.
+The more prominent the position, the higher the fee to rent that space.
 In addition to booth rental fees, vendors also pay for booth upgrades like additional tables, electric access, and audio/visual equipment.
-These upgrades are typically marked-up by show managers to provide more revenue.
+These upgrades are typically marked up by show managers to provide more revenue.

 - Sponsorships: Contracting sponsorships for your trade show can be the difference between realizing a profit or a loss at the end of the event.
 Most sponsor packages include signage placement around the show, premium booth positioning, and the option for sponsors to engage with attendees through the use of free samples or intercom messages.
 The key to landing lucrative sponsorship deals is to make sure the brand is offered exclusive exposure that cannot be found through other types of advertising.